Nordsoft91/godot-composition/README.md

 	var other_component: Component = other("MyComponent") # Returns sibling component with the given name.
 ```

-#### Component scene
+#### Component scene (option 2)

 To create a component, create a new scene that extends `Component`.
 The component will be automatically registered with the composition system.

 ![Component scene](docs/images/component_scene.png)

-Select component node and press eextend the script with your custom component script.
+Select component node and press extend the script with your custom component script.

 ### Work with components from the editor